cbsd/cbsd/README.DragonflyBSD.md

 ### To get CBSD work in DFLYBSD platform, you need to install extra packages:

-% pkg ins sysrc libelf pkgconf sqlite3
+% pkg ins sysrc libelf pkgconf sqlite3 rsync

 Also please get next files from the bsdconfig distribution: